codesharedot/qtum-price-ruby/README.md

-# tron price ruby
+# dash price ruby

-Gets the tron price with Ruby (from JSON).
+Gets the dash price with Ruby (from JSON).

 https://ruby-lang.co